 For the extra liability protection that umbrella insurance offers, you may find it surprisingly affordable.

-The average quote from insurance providers for a $1 million umbrella insurance policy is $200 annually -- a relatively low price for the peace of mind and security it provides.
+The average quote from insurance providers for a $1 million umbrella insurance policy is $150 to $300 annually — a relatively low price for the peace of mind and security it provides.

 Most insurance companies offer umbrella policies in $1 million dollar increments, and some offer plans in $5 million and even $10 million increments.
 It is also worth pointing out that doubling the policy limit to $2 million will not usually double the premium quote.

 The last thing you want to worry about as you face a lawsuit is whether or not you can afford your legal fees or if you will have anything left when the verdict comes back.
 The peace of mind that an umbrella insurance policy provides allows you to stay focused on moving forward.

 Knowledgeable, independent insurance agents in the TrustedChoice.com® network are always available to answer your questions, suggest coverage limits for your umbrella policy, and even assist you in filing a claim.
 These agents have years of experience working with Arkansas insurance providers, enabling them to find you a number of quotes from a variety of companies, ensuring you only receive the quotes with the best coverage options at the most affordable rates.
 Contact a TrustedChoice.com member agent near you to find out how you can obtain an umbrella insurance policy that meets your needs and budget.